A new axiomatics for masures

-We study this property in the case of masures.

-The axiomatic definition given by Rousseau in \cite{rousseau2011masures} involves an enclosure map and weak forms of the above property.
-When $G$ is no more reductive $\M$ can be dense in $\A$.
-Consequently, Gaussent and Rousseau define the enclosure of a subset to be a filter and no more necessarily a set (which is already the case for buildings when the valuation of the base field is not discrete).
-Moreover, there are several natural choices of enclosure maps.
-In \cite{gaussent2008kac}, the enclosure map involves imaginary roots and infinite intersections of half-spaces delimited by roots.
-In \cite{rousseau2017almost}, Rousseau considers many different enclosure maps, some involving only real roots, other involving imaginary roots, some authorizing only finite intersections, other authorizing arbitrary intersections.
-We prove that all these choices of enclosure maps lead to the same definition of masure; therefore the ``good'' enclosure map is the bigger one, which is the one involving only real roots and finite intersections.

-Similarly to buildings, we can still define a fundamental chamber $C^v_f$ in the standard apartment $\A$.
-This enables to define the Tits cone $\T=\bigcup_{w\in W^v} w.\overline{C^v_f}$, where $W^v$ is the vectorial Weyl group of $G$.
-An important difference between buildings and masures is that when $G$ is reductive, $\T=\A$ and when $G$ is not reductive, $\T\neq \A$ is only a convex cone.
-This defines a preorder on $\A$ by saying that $x,y\in \A$ satisfy $x\leq y$ if $y\in x+\T$.
-This preorder extends to a preorder on $\I$ - the Tits preorder - by using isomorphisms of apartments.
-Convexity properties in $\I$ were known only on preordered pairs of points.
-If $A,A'$ are apartments and contain two points $x,y$ such that $x\leq y$ then $A\cap A'$ contains the segment in $A$ between $x$ and $y$ and there exists an isomorphism from $A$ to $A'$ fixing this segment (this is Proposition~5.4 of \cite{rousseau2011masures}).
+Studying this question for masures seems natural for two reasons: first masures generalize Bruhat-Tits buildings and have properties similar to them and second because three of the five axioms of the axiomatic definition of Rousseau are weak forms of this property.